Core concepts

 });

 All contexts are collectively treated like a single parameter in terms of forking.
 So if you use withContexts with any context, all reactives used within that context will rerun.
-Most contexts are used at the top level of an application for dependency injection, so this generally is not an issue, but if you do use a child context, you should be aware that it could cause functions to rerun even if they do not consume the overridden child context.
+Most contexts are used at the top level of an application for dependency injection, so this generally is not an issue, but if you do use a child context dynamically in the callstack, you should be aware that it could cause Reactive Functions to rerun even if they do not use the overridden child context.

 Contexts and mutable state

 Contexts themselves are considered immutable.
-Like parameters, when you call a reactive function with a different context value, it will always create a new instance of that reactive and call its function again.
-If you want to update a context, you can set it as a signal within the context.
+Like parameters, when you call a Reactive Function with a different context value, it will always create a new instance of that Reactive Function and call its function again.
+If you want to update a context, you can set it as a Signal within the context.

-import { createContext, withContexts, reactive, state } from 'signalium';
+import { context, withContexts, reactive, signal } from 'signalium';

 return `${prefix}users`;